 Ambassador hiring takes place in the winter and spring terms each year.
-Keep an eye on this page for updates about applications opening.
+Applications are typically available in April each year.

 The AHS Ambassador team is a group of trained and highly motivated Applied Health Sciences undergraduate students who represent the faculty and their programs.
 The team members will be available to prospective undergraduate students to provide them with personal, engaging, informational, and positive connections to their program(s) of interest, AHS, and the University of Waterloo.

 AHS Ambassadors will be invited to represent their program for one to three terms (two or more terms preferred), with the option to continue as they are able.